sparkfun/SparkFun_Ultrasonic_Distance_Sensor-Qwiic/docs/hardware_overview.md

 ## Trigger and Echo Pins

 The Trigger and Echo pins are available as plated through holes to manually calculate the distance using the Ultrasonic Distance Sensor.
 To use, pull TRIG HIGH and then LOW, wait for the ECHO pin to go HIGH and then take the time in between to calculate the distance to the object.
-For more information on how this works, check out Example 3 later in this guide.
+For more information on how this works, check out Example 3 in the [Arduino Library](https://github.com/sparkfun/SparkFun_Qwiic_Ultrasonic_Arduino_Library).

 <figure markdown>
 [![Trigger and Echo Pins](assets/img/24805_SparkFun_Ultrasonic_Distance_Sensor-TriggerandEcho.jpg){ width="600" }](assets/img/24805_SparkFun_Ultrasonic_Distance_Sensor-TriggerandEcho.jpg "Click to enlarge")